Arnavadi19/Arnavadi19-langsmith-MAT496/README.md

 - Return score and key for tracking
 - Can use both Run and Example schemas
 - Combining multiple evaluators for comprehensive assessment

+## Module 3: Prompt Engineering

+### playground_experiments.ipynb
+This notebook has some example screenshots from the video 'Playgrounds'.
+I learnt about the playground page on langchain for comparing 2 different prompts.
+Messed around with a few different models, system prompts, questions and learnt how to compare multiple prompts together.
+It is also possible to see metrics like time taken, input/output cost.
+I tried multiple repetitions after turning off streaming, which may be useful when the model has a higer temperature.
+Output schema or tools can also be used with some models.
+Lastly, I experimented with some testing on sample datasets.